seanox/xml-micro-exchange-js/README.md

-It is a small server (1 Core, 512 MB, 10 GB SSD) in a big datacenter -- but apparently enough.
+It is a small server (1 Core, 1GB, 10 GB SSD) in a big datacenter -- but apparently enough.
 __Sponsors are always welcome.__
 The project needs ~~a good and simple domain and~~ if possible more power.
 It costs about 5 Euro per month for 65536 x 1024 kB with double CPU cores and double memory.

 # Manual